Luciaisacomputer/Learn-Dot-Stuff/README.md

 Whenever I start learning a new language, I go through the docs.
 This doesn't sound like the most fun thing to do, but there are a lot of benefits.
 You'll git a very brief overhead view of any language specific features, learn some of the tech terms you will be dealing with, and you'll learn how the docs are structured.
 S

-## Find a couple training courses, especially if they are at the same skill level
+## Find a couple of training courses, especially if they are at the same skill level

 Spend some time looking up a couple of online courses, I typically go for a few that are at the same skill level, this helps ensure that I don't end up with any knowledge gaps based on what one instructor might leave out over another one.
 It also helps to see if there are differences in ways that people are setting up their projects, as well as giving you insight into the tools that they use.

 I've found that you can peacemeal several different courses together to suit whatever your needs are, as well as supplement your learning style with whatever works best for you.
-Typically I will start off on Team Treehouse and then find a Udemy Course,
+Typically I will start off on Team Treehouse and then find a Udemy Course that is similar.
+This helps to make sure that one instructor isn't leaving something out that another might cover.
+In some cases you will find that some teachers don't deep dive enough, and while that is okay you might be missing out on the "why" of what you are doing.

 ## RTFB ( Read That Freaking Book)